andreyvit/git-subdir/README.md

     $ git subdir lib/mixins -I -b master

 I might automate this process in the future, perhaps as part of the import command.

+## How git-subdir determines to commits to sync

+First, git-subdir finds the most recent commit in the embedded repository that matches the _content_ of the specified `<subdir>` of the master repository _at some point in history_.
+We'll call that a _base_ commit.

+(Let that sink in.)

+After we have the base commit, things get very simple:

+* Any commits in the embedded repository made after the base commit need to be imported, and are thus called _incoming commits_.

+* Any commits that affect `<subdir>` in the master repository and made after the base commit, need to be _exported_, and are thus called _outgoing commits_.

+If we have both incoming and outgoing commits, we have to merge them as described below.
+This isn't handled very well right now (see a warning section above).

+If we only have incoming commits, we can import them.
+You have a choice of several methods to deal with the imported history.

+If we only have outgoing commits, we can export them; internally, this looks very similar to cherry-picking.

 ## git-subdir vs git-subtree vs subtree merge